bitspittle/limp/README.md

 by `--`.

 For example, the `take` method receives a list and a count and takes *count* elements from the list.
-This essentially makes a copy of some subset of the list.
+This essentially makes a copy of the relevant subset of the list.

 The method also allows you to specify where those items are taken from, using the `--from` optional parameter.
 If not explicitly specified, the method takes items from the front.

+For example, `take --from 'back (list 1 2 3 4 5 6) 3` will return a new list `[4, 5, 6]`.

+The code for this method is as follows:

 ```kotlin
 enum class ListStrategy {